 Recombinant protein within human rad21 aa 252-456 / 631.

-Mouse ovary tissue, Daudi, MG-63, SiHa, SK-Br-3, rat brain tissue, human thyroid gland cancer tissue, human colon tissue, mouse testis tissue.
+Mouse ovary tissue lysate, Daudi cell lysate, MG-63, SiHa, SK-Br-3, rat brain tissue, human thyroid gland carcinoma tissue, human colon tissue, mouse testis tissue.

 Store at +4C after thawing.
 Aliquot store at -20C.
 Avoid repeated freeze / thaw cycles.